 Even though Stephanie Cureton was born in Greenville, SC, her passion for dancing was sparked at the age of 3 in Fort Knox, KY.
 After moving back to Greenville she started my ballet training with Barbara English which lead her to the SC Governor’s School for Arts and Humanities.
 While there she studied ballet, pointe, and modern under the direction of Lloyd Whitmore, Irina Ushakova, and Stanislav Issaev.
 She continued her studies of dance at Agnes Scott College graduating with a BA in dance/psychology.
 There she studied with guest artist such as Sean Curran, Christian Clark, Armando Luna, and Odette Blum.
 Under the direction of Bridget Roosa, she became certificated in Elementary Labanotation and had several original works showcased.
 While her heart still lies with teaching,she also a freelance performer and choreographer.
 At English Theatre Arts, she currently instruct all levels in Ballet, Pointe, and Contemporary, as well as co-direct the Performing Company.

-After being with the ballet company for several years, Patience started traveling as a dance competition photographer.
+After dancing with the ballet company for several years, Patience started traveling as a dance competition photographer.
 During this time, she was able to take classes at dance competitions and conventions, including Star Systems, Open Call, and The Pulse.
-Patience has taught at multiple dance studios across the upstate, as well as outreach programs and master classes, and has won several choreography and teaching awards.
+Patience has taught at multiple dance studios across the upstate, as well as outreach programs and masterclasses, and has won several choreography and teaching awards.

 At English Theatre Arts, she is a resident choreographer, instructor, and Co-director of the Performing Company.
-She is also currently a professional company member of Vaughn Newman Dance and is a certified teacher in Giordano Jazz Technique.
+She is also currently a professional company member at Vaughn Newman Dance and is a certified teacher in Giordano Jazz Technique.